OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

 selectors, inferred URLs, unsupported overrides, and other conversions that need an administrator's decision.
 It does not validate templates against a running metadata-service.

+The resource files use YAML consistently from export through import.
+The migration report remains JSON because it is structured diagnostic output meant for both administrators and automation.

 By default, non-string values in legacy group metadata stop conversion because modern `metaData` accepts strings.
 After reviewing those values, explicitly